As one of the historically fastest-growing economies in the world; China is a huge market for candidates and job opportunities.

 Most importantly, WFOE operates like a normal company, involving all the profit-making activities and can hire foreign staff until they fulfill China’s labor laws.

-Below you can find some various hiring options if you set up a WFOE in China.
+Below you can find some various hiring options in China if you set up a WFOE.

 Hiring directly without a legal entity in China is considered illegal for any foreign company.

 Establishing a legal entity (WFOE) not only brings the independence of conducting direct business and revenue-generating activities but also provides the freedom to employ both foreigners and local Chinese legally in China.

 Hiring through WFOE can happen under three types of employment contracts: full-time, part-time, independent contractor.

 1) Full-time employment